yoyoismee/oopslotto.xyz/index.md

 ## quest - let's work on this and get more prize!
-pls use #OopsWeDidItAgain when you tweet or show up in others community to show that we're from Oops lotto!
+pls use #OopsWeDidItAgain when you post or show up in others community to show that we're from Oops lotto!

 - "Join NagaDAO Discord & try to learn what we working for." - requested by [Naga DAO](https://discord.gg/nagadao)